-Being assertive means we’re able to say what we want or need, without allowing anyone else to dictate what they want or need.
-When we communicate in an appropriate, honest, but open way, we are being assertive.
+Being assertive means we’re able to say what we want or need, without allowing anyone else to dictate what they want or need over what we want.
+When we can communicate in an appropriate, but open way, we are being assertive.

-We must never allow judgments that are not our own, to become more important than our own thinking.
-As children, we often have little choice over others’ choices, without so much of a thought as to whether those choices would have been our own.
+It’s important that we never allow judgments that are not our own to become more important than our own thinking.
+As children, we often have little choice over our parents’ choices, without so much of a thought as to whether those choices are right for us.

 As a pleasing child, my parents assumed I would fall into line with their wishes, which made their parenting of me a lot easier.
-But in doing so I denied myself a voice; a voice to speak out, a voice that allowed others to know my thoughts and opinions, which formed part of my own personal growth.
+But in doing so, I denied myself a voice that would have allowed others to know my thoughts and opinions, which should have formed part of my own personal growth.

-As we continue to please, we eventually come to realise that pleasing others, can’t please us.
-When we consciously begin to make those connections; and understand why being pleasing doesn’t always help us, we eventually learn to change.
-After a while it becomes easier to understand how we can go about making those subtle changes.
+Sadly, as we continue to please, we eventually come to realise that pleasing others, can’t please us.
+When we consciously begin to make those connections and understand why being pleasing doesn’t always help us, we potentially open ourselves up to change.

-When we eventually stop being so pleasing, sadly it won’t always meet with others’ approval.
+When we eventually stop pleasing, it won’t always meet with other people’s approval.
 But that’s fine, it’s not meant to.

 - We have the right to express our feelings on what we want, even if those feelings don’t tie in with someone else;

-- It’s important to voice your own opinions and to speak out when you need to;
+- It’s important to voice our own opinions and to speak out when we need to;

-- It’s important for you to make our own mistakes; you need to be allowed to make them;
+- It’s important for us to make our own mistakes; we need to be allowed to make them;

 - We all have a right to say no to taking on responsibility for someone else, if that someone else is capable of being responsible for themselves;